CCBDA-UPC/Assignments-2025/Lab08.md

 <img alt="Lab08-CloudWatch.png" src="images/Lab08-CloudWatch.png" width="100%"/>

-**Q811: Assess the current version of the web application against each of the twelve factor application.**

-**Q812: Play with the application and with AWS CloudWatch logs that you have obtained.
+**Q8.11: Play with the application and with AWS CloudWatch logs that you have obtained.
 Share your insights.**

 ### Automatic deployment